onzfonz/comp227/src/content/0/en/part0a.md

 I don't even know if there are 138 exercises to begin with!
 Nevertheless, I wanted to provide this approximation to you so that you have a better understanding of what the expectations look like.
 Also, realize that what is more important here is a continual amount of progress each week.
-This means that if you get stuck one week, that is OK, but you'll need to do extra to catch up.
+This means that if you get stuck during a week, that is OK, but you'll need to do extra to catch up.
 How much you can catch up per week will also be capped, to no more than 10% of the exercises that you have left to do.
 If you wish to pass the course, you will need to work regularly and submit the assignments as listed in Canvas.